YoussefElZein-me/cv/YEZ CV25 REV 3.0.md

 >
 > **Graphic Designer** - (*Full Time, Contract*) | *(March 2016 - April 2016*)
 >
-> Developed highly versatile extensively accessible digital archive for all stock resources, acquired assets, and in-house client productions.
+> Developed categorical digital archive for all acquired stock resources, and in-house produced assets.
 >
 > Redesigned the old logo to align with long company history while updating the look and feel to adapt with newly implemneted digital services.
 >
-> Designed responsive parallax [website](http://www.dboukart.com), and produced necessary assets coherent with the rebranding.
+> Produced design assets for the responsive [website](http://www.dboukart.com), in coherence with the rebranding.

 > ### AADV - Art Advertising
 >